Kochen-Specker Contextuality: Advanced topics and methods

-In~\citet{CSWPRL2014}, CSW noticed the similarity between Eq.~\eqref{eq:k_ev} and the definition of the Lov\'asz number of a graph.
-The Lov\'asz number was initially introduced in \citet{Lovasz79} as an upper bound on the Shannon capacity of a graph \cite{Shannon1956}, it is a well studied object in graph theory, and it can be efficiently computed via semidefinite programming~\cite{Lovasz2009}.
-For a graph $G=(V,E)$ its Lov\'asz number $\theta$ is given by
+\citet{CSWPRL2014} noticed the similarity between Eq.~\eqref{eq:k_ev} and the definition of the Lov\'asz number of a graph.
+The Lov\'asz number was introduced by \citet{Lovasz79} as an upper bound on the Shannon capacity of a graph \cite{Shannon1956}.
+It is a well-studied object in graph theory, and it can be efficiently computed via semidefinite programming~\cite{Lovasz2009}.
+For a graph $G=(V,E)$ its Lov\'asz number $\vartheta$ is given by

 where the maximum is take over all vectors $\ket{\psi}$ and over all vectors $\ket{v_i}$ such that $\mean{v_i|v_j}=0$ whenever $i,j\in V$ are adjacent vertices.
 This set of vectors is also called an {\it orthogonal representation} (OR) of $\overline{G}$, the complement of $G$.
-Notice that the OR of a graph is defined by the fact that non-adjacent nodes are associated with vectors that are orthogonal~\cite{Lovasz2009}, which is why we consider the complement graph $\overline{G}$ to define the OR entering in Eq.~\eqref{eq:lov}.
-This seemingly counterintuitive convention might be due to the original definition of Shannon capacity of a (confusability) graph \cite{Shannon1956} where nodes represent symbols of an alphabet and edges their ``confusability'', whereas in our case edges represent exclusivity.
+Notice that the OR of a graph is defined by the fact that nonadjacent nodes are associated with vectors that are orthogonal~\cite{Lovasz2009}, which is why we consider the complement graph $\overline{G}$ to define the OR entering Eq.~\eqref{eq:lov}.
+This seemingly counterintuitive convention might be due to the original definition of Shannon capacity of a confusability graph \cite{Shannon1956}, see Sec.~\ref{sec:zero_err} for more details, where nodes represent symbols of an alphabet and edges their ``confusability'', whereas in our case edges represent exclusivity.
+For this reason, some researcher prefer instead to work directly with the complement graph, i.e., the nonorthogonality graph~\cite{AcinCMP2015}.

-The maximum of the expression $S_{_{KCBS}}$ in QM can, in fact, be written as
+The maximum of the expression $S_{_{\rm KCBS}}$ in QM can in fact be written as

-where each vertex of the graph $G=(V,E)$ corresponds to a projector appearing on the l.h.s.~of (\ref{eq:kcbslova}) and two vertices are adjacent if the corresponding projectors are orthogonal.
-Notice that with the above definition of the Lov\'asz number, the quantum maximum is given by the Lov\'asz number of the exclusivity graph.
-Moreover, the use of a pure state $\ket{\psi}$ instead of $\rho$ is no restriction since, by a convexity argument, the maximum of $S_{_{KCBS}}$ is always achieved by pure states.
-Similarly, the use of one-dimensional projectors $Q_i=\ketbrac{v_i}$ is no restriction, since for an arbitrary projector $Q_i$, we have $\mean{\psi |Q_i|\psi}= |\mean{\psi|v_i}|^2$ where $\ket{v_i}:=Q_i \ket{\psi}/\sqrt{\mean{\psi|Q_i|\psi}}$.
+where each vertex of the graph $G=(V,E)$ corresponds to a projector appearing on the lhs~of (\ref{eq:kcbslova}) and two vertices are adjacent if the corresponding projectors are orthogonal.
+Notice that with the previous definition of the Lov\'asz number, the quantum maximum of $S_{_{\rm KCBS}}$ is given by the Lov\'asz number of the exclusivity graph.
+Moreover, the use of a pure state $\ket{\psi}$ instead of $\rho$ is no restriction since, by a convexity argument, the maximum of $S_{_{\rm KCBS}}$ is always achieved by pure states.
+Similarly, the use of one-dimensional projectors $\ketbrac{v_i}$ is no restriction, since for an arbitrary projector $Q_i$, we have $\mean{\psi |Q_i|\psi}= |\mean{\psi|v_i}|^2$ where $\ket{v_i}:=Q_i \ket{\psi}/\sqrt{\mean{\psi|Q_i|\psi}}$.